galperins4/tbw/README.md

 - pay_addresses: these are the addresses to go with the keep percentages (Note: reserve is required! all others are optional)

 ## Available Configuration Options (POOL)
-- netork: which network(same as tbw options)
+- network: which network (same as tbw options)
 - pool_ip: IP of the node the pool is installed on
 - explorer: The address of the explorer for the coin
 - coin: which coin (e.g., ARK, KAPU)